tumellovo/js-calculator/README.md

 Built while following a tutorial from **IT Varsity**, but all extra features, logic, and styling were added through experimentation and curiosity.

-Part of the bigger JS Learning repository [JS Learning repository](https://github.com/tumellovo/JS-learning)
+Part of the bigger [JS Learning repository](https://github.com/tumellovo/JS-learning)
 → [Visit Week 4 - JavaScript Introduction](https://github.com/tumellovo/JS-learning)